1) Believe you can change career

 2) Know what you want to change career to

-Regardless of whether you are changing jobs at 40 or even 50, it is critical that you know what you want to change to.
+Regardless of whether you are changing jobs at 40 or even 50, it is critical that you know what you want to change to, you should read a Transcribe Anywhere Review to see if that is something you want to do.
 Most people only ever get as far as figuring out they hate their job and want to quit.

 This may take you out of the frying pan but it’s no guarantee you will not end up in the fire.
 Be very clear about where you want to end up.
 You have to be able to paint this picture very clearly.
 The more specific and vivid you can be, the more likely you will enjoy a successful career change.